The three most common personality types for FIRE inclined bloggers are INTJ, ENTJ, INTP.

 What Personality Types are Personal Finance Bloggers?

 With so many PF blogs out there it’s not always easy to find compatible bloggers who we can relate with.
 I cover stocks and the financial markets.
 But what about readers who want to learn about lower risk investment options, or how to get out of debt?

 Well earlier this year I surveyed over 100 bloggers to find out about their Myers-Briggs personality types. 🙂 The data has been compiled in the following graph.

-Discover which PF bloggers have the same personality traits as you, so you can narrow down which blogs might be more relatable to you.?
+Discover the personalities of PF bloggers so you can narrow down which blogs might be more relatable to you.

 For a detailed explanation of each personality type, please see the “MBTI Personality Types for PF Bloggers” table below.
 The types are numbered to make them easier to find.
 They are roughly placed in order from most common to least common in the blogging community.